Highlights of the Program

 11:00 - 11:30

-PANEL DISCUSSION ON ADVANCING A CIRCULAR ECONOMY BY PROMOTING SUSTAINABLE PLASTICS
+PANEL DISCUSSION ON SUSTAINABLE PLASTICS

 11:30 - 11:55